 Located in the Yangtze River Delta on China’s eastern coast is the city of Shanghai.
-This bustling metropolis, which began as a small agricultural village over a thousand years ago, is now the most populous city in the world.
+This bustling metropolis, which began as a small agricultural village over a thousand years ago, is now the second-most populous city in the world.
 It is a glitzy and modern financial, transportation, shipping, and trading hub that still manages to hold on to its traditional roots.
 Because of its blend of modern and traditional, there are many unique things to see and eat in Shanghai.

 Whether you’re a traveler who would prefer to explore ultra-modern concrete-and-glass jungles, gorge on traditional street foods, or tour majestic gardens, Shanghai has you covered.
 Combine that with its fantastic shopping options, beautiful temples, and luxurious accommodations, and you’ll find that Shanghai is the perfect city for any curious traveler.
 These are the top 15 things to see and eat in Shanghai, China.